uniwebcms/website-components-template/README.md

 Follow the instructions on working with a public tunnel to set up a tunnel and develop locally with it.

-## How to create a new Widget Collection
+## How to create a new Component Collection

-1. Create a folder under `src` with the name of the new **widget collection**. e.g. `src/MarketingClassic`.
+1. Create a folder under `src` with the name of the new **component collection**. e.g. `src/MarketingClassic`.

 2. Create a `index.js` file and export all necessary components that the website may need in that file.
 For example, [src/MarketingClassic/index.js](./src/MarketingClassic/index.js)

-3. If your widgets are built with Tailwind css, place the `tailwind.config.js` file under the root folder of the target remote.
+3. If your components are built with Tailwind css, place the `tailwind.config.js` file under the root folder of the target remote.
 For example, [src/MarketingClassic/tailwind.config.js](./src/MarketingClassic/tailwind.config.js).
 Import the default Tailwind css file in `index.js`.
 For example, [src/MarketingClassic/index.css](./src/MarketingClassic/index.css)

-## Choosing between Tailwind and Twind for widget CSS
+## Choosing between Tailwind and Twind for component CSS

 [Tailwind](https://tailwindcss.com/) is a CSS framework based on atomic utility classes.
 Tailwind classes are found and defined at build time and distributed as standard CSS.
 In contrast, [Twind](https://twind.dev/) is a tailwind-in-js CSS framework that defines the Tailwind utility classes at runtime when they are needed.

-Uniweb widgets support both approaches when building a widget collection for Uniweb-made websites.
+Uniweb components support both approaches when building a component collection for Uniweb-made websites.
 However, when building a system-level collection for the Uniweb application, the only valid option is Twind.

 We recommend using Tailwind when creating a collection for a website and Twind when creating a collection for the Uniweb system.